 Path to improved health

 Even if you take cholesterol-lowering medicine, it’s important to keep up with your lifestyle changes.
 Eating healthy and being physically active can make your medicine more effective.
 Your doctor can give you tips on how to make healthy food choices.
-He or she can also suggest how to include physical activity in your daily routine.
+He or she also can suggest how to include physical activity in your daily routine.

 What are some common cholesterol-lowering medicines?